Tails128/loca-mapper/README.md

 1. Run `npm i --save-dev loca-mapper`

 2. Obtain your drive credentials.
-They can be obtained here => [Drive Credentials].
+They can be obtained here => [Drive Credentials](https://console.cloud.google.com/apis/credentials).
    What you'll obtain is a json file looking like this:

 ```JSON